juergenweb/FrontendForms/README.md

 This validation checks if an uploaded file is of one of the forbidden extensions.
 It takes the value of
 $_FILES['name'] and extracts the extension.
 If the extension is in the array of forbidden extensions, an error message will be displayed.
 Returns true if the file's type is not among the forbidden file types, otherwise false.

+Important note: The *forbiddenMimeTypes* validation rule should be used instead of this validation rule in most cases.
+See the [forbiddenMimeTypes description](#forbiddenMimeTypes) above for more information.

 First parameter: validation name / Second parameter: array of forbidden file extensions